p2panda/handbook/website/docs/about/roadmap.md

 ## Now

-- [ ] Build an Android app with Flutter using p2panda
+- [ ] Build an Android "Meli" app with Flutter using p2panda
-- [ ] High-level data encryption API using MLS
+- [ ] Implement Key Agreement for Decentralized Secure Group Messaging with Strong Security Guarantees (DCGKA) for group encryption
 - [ ] Capabilities for fine-grained user permissions and roles
 - [ ] Shared identities across multiple devices